brianjriddle/astrix-wiki/GigaSpaces-Service-Components.md

 * GS_LOCAL_VIEW

-Each servcie component uses the same service-properties, namely the url to the space exporting the service.
-Only the ServiceComponent name part differs:
+Each `ServiceComponent` uses the same service-properties, which is the url to the space exporting the service.
+Only the ServiceComponent name part differs as explained by this table:

 ServiceComponent | ServiceUri Format | Example ServiceUri :------------------ |:------------|:--------------